Arthur Schüller: Second World War

 In 1939 Schüller and his wife fled to Oxford, England, to avoid further Nazi persecution.
 Schüller spent three months in Oxford, working with Hugh Cairns, Alfred Barclay and Wilfred Le Gros Clark.
 He was a prominent member of the first international conference of neuroradiologists, the July 1939 Symposium Neuroradiologicum held in Antwerp.

 With his wife, in the first week of August 1939, he departed from Croydon Airport, London, and emigrated to Australia where Schüller had been invited by a former student, John O’Sullivan, to join St Vincent's Hospital in Melbourne.

 Later life

 For the remainder of his life he worked at St Vincent's Hospital, with the senior neurosurgeon Frank Morgan, and O’Sullivan, who became a radiologist, inspecting all skull x-rays and attending ward rounds and operations.
 After initial difficulties in obtaining registration to practise he treated his own patients in private rooms and eventually also at Moreland Hospital.
 He became an honorary member of the Anatomy Department of Melbourne University, and of the Neurosurgical Society of Australasia.
-In 1949 he was elected in absentio as honorary president of the second Symposium Neuroradiologicum held in Rotterdam.
+In 1949 he was elected in absentia as honorary president of the second Symposium Neuroradiologicum held in Rotterdam.